-Reduction Factors: The reduction factors below were developed from estimates of the effect of existing codes on electricity-consuming end-uses.
-Planned future improvements to codes reflect a long-term trajectory of CDM policy with incremental improvements.
+Reduction Factors: The reduction factors below were developed from estimates of the effect of existing codes on electricity-consuming end uses.
+Planned future improvements to codes reflect a long-term trajectory of demand side management policy with incremental improvements.

-Table 7 | Ontario Building Codes New Regulations
+Figure 13: Ontario Building Codes Regulation

+New